Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Theoretical properties of discontinuous

 where $\btheta_J$ as in \eqref{eq:disc_indiices} denotes the coordinates of $\btheta$ with discontinuous conditionals.

-The pathological behavior above can be avoided simply by randomizing the stepsize at each iteration, say $\epsilon \sim \textrm{Uniform}(\epsilon_{\min}, \epsilon_{\max})$.
-In fact, randomizing the stepsize over a small interval is considered a good practice in any case to account for the possibility that some regions of the parameter space require smaller stepsizes for efficient exploration \citep{neal10}.
-While the coordinate-wise integrator does not suffer from the stability issue of the leapfrog scheme, the quantity $\epsilon m_i^{-1}$ nonetheless needs to be in the same order of magnitude as the length scale of $\theta_i$; see Section~\ref{sec:tuning_dhmc}.
+This pathological behavior can be avoided by randomizing the stepsize at each iteration, say $\epsilon \sim \textrm{Unif}(\epsilon_{\min}, \epsilon_{\max})$.
+Randomizing the stepsize additionally addresses a possibility that smaller stepsizes are required in some regions of the parameter space \citep{neal10}.
+While the coordinate-wise integrator does not suffer from the stability issue of the leapfrog scheme, the quantity $\epsilon m_i^{-1}$ nonetheless needs to match the length scale of $\theta_i$; see the supplement Section~\ref{sec:tuning_dhmc}.